 Cloudiness and climate change: Global warming is accelerating as time passes.
 Models predict that trend is set to continue even if we manage to rein in carbon dioxide levels in the atmosphere – but why?
 Dr Paulo Ceppi's research shows that it's down to increasingly cloudless skies over the Pacific Ocean.

 Weather and crops: A system for estimating rainfall is directly benefiting the lives of 250 million people across Africa.
 TAMSAT(Tropical Application of Meteorology using Satellite data and ground-based observations) provides early warning of potential food shortage crises by integrating data sources to better identify weather patterns likely to result in low crop yields.
+In January 2018, after a dry spell, millions of farmers in Zambia benefited from insurance pay-outs thanks to TAMSAT data.

 British birds: Ecologists at Reading have measured how garden bird feeders may actually be boosting populations of invasive grey squirrels.